 Transition Information for Oakport Tract 2 Residents

 The City website has a host of information for all residents.
 You can receive information specific to the Tract 2 annexation transition by signing up for e-Notification (select Oakport Annexation) to get the most timely updates.
 While you're at it, sign up for service alerts and other topics, too.
-The most up to date information is included in the FAQ below.
+The most up to date information specific to the Oakport neighborhood is included in the FAQ below.

-As outlined in the Orderly Annexation Agreement, the cost of the buyout (and the associated bond interest expenses) will be financed through a surcharge on new Tract 2 MPS customers.
-The cost of the buyout is unknown at this time; it will be negotiated by the utility companies.
-The surcharge rate is defined in the Orderly Annexation Agreement as one-half of the per kWh rate difference between MPS and your current electric provider.
-For example, if your current electric provider charges you $0.12/kWh and the MPS rate is $0.10/kWh the Tract 2 customer will pay $0.11/kWh until the buyout expenses are recouped.
+An Electric Service Extension surcharge is charged to MPS customers in newly-acquired service areas.
+The surcharge rate was defined in the Orderly Annexation Agreement as one-half of the per kWh rate difference between MPS and the current electric provider.
+For example, if the current electric provider charges $0.12/kWh and the MPS rate is $0.10/kWh the Tract 2 customer will pay $0.11/kWh until the buyout expenses are recouped.
 As rates between the current electric utilities and MPS change, the surcharge will be adjusted; however, at no time after the buyout will a Tract 2 resident pay more for electricity than they would have with their previous electric utility supplier.
 Once the buyout expenses are recouped, Tract 2 rates will be the same as in the rest of the City of Moorhead.

 Only Tract 2 residents who are upgrading or relocating an existing service will be required to relocate an interior meter to the outside of the house.
 Following acquisition of the electric service territory, MPS will be replacing existing meters with MPS meters at no charge (by appointment if the meter is located inside the home).
 There is a monthly service charge for secondary/additional service meters as necessary for dual fuel systems or other purposes (currently $2.00/month for each meter).
 Please note that residents with off peak or dual fuel systems are responsible to bring their systems into compliance with the MPS dual fuel program standards to receive the Moorhead dual fuel rates.